youngboy/engine-docs/source/setup-node.md

 The code above is specifically for `express`.
 For other servers, check out the [other servers](#not-express) section of this page for the appropriate snippet.

-#### Check if Step 3 worked!
+#### Check if Step 3 worked

 Call your endpoint again with GraphiQL, and you should no longer see the `tracing` data in the result since Engine is now consuming it!
-Check the Engine UI for your new service, and you should see it confirm that the setup worked.
+If it isn't working yet, try [the extra options documented below](#extra-setup-config).

+<h2 id="using-engine" title="Using Engine">Using Engine</h2>

+Once your server is set up, navigate to your newly created Engine service in the [Engine UI](https://engine.apollographql.com).
+It should indicate that you've set everything up successfully.
+Start sending requests to your Node server to see performance metrics!

+To get the most out of Engine, check out the documentation in the "Features" section on the left.
+In particular, a good next step might be to set up [response caching](./caching.html) which can make your GraphQL server much faster by storing commonly requested data, much like HTTP caching does.

+<h2 id="extra-setup-config">Extra options</h2>

-If you see the above, congratulations, you're up and running!
-Otherwise, look at some of the options below.
+If Engine is not yet working after the basic setup steps above, consider the two options below.

 #### Configuring the GraphQL path